This year, I’m going to get my students to write over 20,000 words! And I’m not even counting the essays they are going to type.

 - 15 weeks of writing per semester

-This will be done alongside the planned curriculum.
-It will be a daily part of class.
+This will all be done alongside the planned curriculum.
+It will be a part of each class period.
 It will be a place that will complement the content from the curriculum.
 And at times it will be its own assignment to keep up the practice of writing.
 During those points in the year when the students are writing formal essays, it will be a place for students to informally write about the essay writing process: what perplexes them about the academic writing process, how they are putting their research together, what their problem areas are as writers, etc.

-I love using the Writer’s Notebook!
-It has broken down barriers and solved many of the problems I have faced in delivering quality writing instruction to my students.
-Writing instruction that sticks with them from assignment to assignment.
+I love teaching with the Writer’s Notebook!
+It has broken down barriers and solved many of the problems I have faced in delivering quality writing instruction to my students, writing instruction that sticks with them from assignment to assignment.